 "Instead of simply returning to the comfortable well that yielded his best notices.
 Garrone looks at the seed of violence through another lens; not the pervasive malignancy of mafia corruption, but rather an unsettling, malevolent individual perpetrating his own brand of terror.
-A hyper-realistic urban tragedy Dogman is ferocious and in its own way, much more frightening than Gomorrah." - Jordan Ruimy, The Playlist

-"A movie with incomparable bite and strength."
+A hyper-realistic urban tragedy Dogman is ferocious and in its own way, much more frightening than Gomorrah." - Jordan Ruimy, The Playlist incomparable bite and strength."

-Peter Bradshaw.
-The Guardian
+- Peter Bradshaw, The Guardian